TheDingo8MyBaby/ForeFree_Golfing/README.md

 ### Equipment
-For this research project, I used the following items/devices:
+For this research project, I used the following Hardware/Software/Applications/Cards:
-- Proxmark3 Easy (512kb) running the [Iceman Firmware](https://github.com/RfidResearchGroup/proxmark3).
+- Proxmark3 Easy (512kb) running the [Iceman Firmware](https://github.com/RfidResearchGroup/proxmark3)
+> A hardware platform used for interacting with and investigating High and Low-frequency RFID credentials such as the ones used at this Driving Range.
 - Gen1a Magic Mifare Classic Cards
+> A special type of RFID Card that can be reprogrammed to mimic various types of Mifare Classic Cards.
+These cards allow for easy cloning and modification of card data, including its UID (Unique Identifier).
 - Driving Range issued NFC Card

-The Proxmark3 Easy is a hardware platform used for interacting with and investigating High and Low-frequency RFID credentials such as the ones used at this facility.
+> A card that is issued to the consumer, that is used by the Ball Machine, in order to dispense balls that can then be used.

 -----

 ### The Card in Question
 The NFC Card used at the facility was powered by the [Mifare Classic 1K](https://www.nxp.com/docs/en/data-sheet/MF1S50YYX_V1.pdf), a widely deployed High-Frequency chipset.
-These chips are prevalent across various industries due to their convenience.
+These chips are prevalent across various industries due to being widely available and affordable.

-A simple scan revealed its identity:
+A quick scan revealed its identity:

 ``` hf search ```